Property Tax Protection Program

 Cameron CAD Informal Hearings

 Informal appeals are the simplest and earliest protest possible, but that does not mean that they are lacking when it comes to packing a punch.
 In 2023, $803.62 million in taxable value was lowered informally.
 That is easily a record, effortlessly eclipsing the previous highwater mark of $530.67 million from 2022.
-Single family homes were responsible for $442.3 million of the total, while commercial and other businesses accounted for $361.32 million in value.
+2024 was different, as informal appeals fell to $530.93 million.
+However, this was the only category that lost ground instead of setting new record highs.
+Single family homes were responsible for $224.17 million of the total, while commercial and other businesses accounted for $306.76 million in value.

 Total Value Reduction, Formal ARB HearingsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.